CarlosAG23/CarlosAG23/README.md

 # Hey there! :wave: Welcome..  :computer:
 [![banner](./bannercw.png)](https://www.linkedin.com/in/carlos-ag-a522a8211)
 ## :octocat: About me...
-I am an Information Technology Engineer with a passion for web development and technology problem solving.
-With a focus on creating robust and scalable web applications, I have accumulated experience working with diverse technologies and following agile practices.
+I am an Information Technology Engineer with experience in web development and technical support.
+My main goal is to provide support and solutions that meet the needs of businesses.

-On my journey as a web developer, I continue to explore new technologies and approaches to enhance my skills.
-My determination to learn and enthusiasm for innovation consistently drive me to overcome new challenges and deliver exceptional digital solutions.
+Throughout my career, I have gained experience working with some technologies and following rigorous agile methodologies to ensure efficiency and quality in every project.

 🚀 I'm currently undergoing training to stay updated with the latest programming trends